aravindswamy07/chatapp/auth-fix-notes.md

 ALTER TABLE rooms ADD COLUMN IF NOT EXISTS password TEXT;
 ```

-3. Update your code to use the latest version of auth.ts
+3. Update your code to use the latest version of auth.ts and supabase.ts

 ## Individual Fix Scripts
 For targeted fixes, you can use these individual scripts:
 - `add_rls_policy.sql` - Adds the missing RLS policy for user creation
 - `add_room_password_column.sql` - Adds the password column to rooms table
+- `fix_existing_rooms.sql` - Adds random passwords to any existing rooms without passwords

 ## Important Notes
 1. Each username must be unique as we're using it to create email addresses in the format `username@gmail.com`